htrajan/ht-drawsteel/Bestiary/Human Death Cultist.md

 **2d10 + 2**

 - ✦ ≤11: 4 corruption damage; I1 [[Weakened|weakened]] (save ends)
-- ★ 12–16: 7 corruption damage; I2 [[Weakened|weakened]] (save ends)
+- ★ 12-16: 7 corruption damage; I2 [[Weakened|weakened]] (save ends)
 - ✸ 17+: 10 corruption damage; I3 [[Weakened|weakened]] (save ends)

-**2 Malice**
-The death cultist regains Stamina equal to half the damage dealt by this ability.
+**2 Malice:** The death cultist regains Stamina equal to half the damage dealt by this ability.

-**Rise, My Minions (1 Malice per minion)**
+#### Rise, My Minions (1 Malice per minion)

 |                   |                                  |
 | :---------------- | :------------------------------- |
 | Keywords: Area    | Type: Maneuver                   |
 | Distance: 5 burst | Target: One or more dead minions |

-**Special**
-Each target must have died during this encounter
+**Special:** Each target must have died during this encounter

-Effect: Each target revives with their full Stamina.
+**Effect:** Each target revives with their full Stamina.
 They immediately die at the end of the encounter or if the death cultist is killed.
 A target can be revived multiple times by this ability.

 **Supernatural Insight**